 Role of the Committee Academy BoT Liaison

-An Academy BoT Liaison is appointed to each committee in order to build a stronger connection between the committee and the Board and provide added support and recognition of the work being accomplished by the committee.
+An Academy BoT Liaison is appointed to the committee in order to build a stronger connection between the committee and the Board and provide added support and recognition of the work being accomplished by the committee.
 The Academy BoT Liaison is a fully participating member of the committee.
 He/she serves as the voice of the committee at Academy Board meetings and when needed, provides update reports on behalf of the committee to the Board.
 Conversely, the Academy Board Liaison also provides clarification around strategies outlined by the Board that directly impacts the committee and their work.
 The Academy BoT Liaison serves a one-year term with the possibility of being reappointed for a second term.
 The Academy BoT Liaison may not simultaneously serve as Chair of the Committee.

-Role of Committee Staff Liaison
+Role of the Committee Staff Liaisons

-Staff Liaisons: Director, Certification
+Staff Liaisons: Certification Associate Director and Governance Manager

 - Committee members will serve a two-year term and based on availability, contribution, and performance may serve one sequential term of two years.

-- Previous members may return to serving the committee, per the needs of the committee, after a one year break in service.
+- Previous members may return to serving the committee, per the needs of the committee, after a one-year break in service.

 - If an individual has served two two-year terms, he or she may be appointed as Chair for an additional one-year term.
 Those who have not completed two two-year terms may also be appointed as Chair at any time during their service on the committee.